simplefoc/simplefoc.github.io/docs/simplefoc_library/code/current_sense/inline.md

 float current_mag = current_sense.getDCCurrent();
 ```

-Futhermore if you have an access to the position sensor of the motor connected to the driver you can get signed value of the DC current the motor is drawing by providing it to the `getDCCurrent` method.
+Furthermore if you have an access to the position sensor of the motor connected to the driver you can get signed value of the DC current the motor is drawing by providing it to the `getDCCurrent` method.
 ```cpp
 float current = current_sense.getDCCurrent(motor_electrical_angle);
 ```